4. Commonly Used Classes in the Java

 and would have the following constructor:

-// creates a vector with the lines from the text file filename
+// creates a vector with the lines in the nomFichier text file

-// the lines consist of fields separated by separator
+// lines are made up of fields separated by separators

-// if separator=null, the line consists of a single field
+// if separator=null, the line forms a single field

-// only fields whose indices are in tDesiredFields are required
+// only fields whose indexes are in tChampsVoulus are desired

-// if tDesiredFields=null or empty, all fields are taken
+// if tChampsvoulus=null or empty, all fields are taken

 // if strict=true, all desired fields must be present

-// if this is not the case, the row is not stored and its index
+// if this is not the case, the line is not stored and its index

-// as well as lines starting with tagComment if tagComment != null
+// as well as lines beginning with tagCommentaire if tagCommentaire != null

 The class would have the following private attributes: